KenKundert/inform/README.rst

     >>> str(logfile_text[:10]), str(logfile_text[-13:])
     ('Invoked as', 'running test\n')

-You can create your own messengers:
+You can create your own informants:

 .. code-block:: python

-    >>> from messenger import Messenger, MessengerGenerator
+    >>> from inform import Inform, InformantGenerator

-    >>> verbose1 = MessengerGenerator(output=lambda m: m.verbosity >= 1)
+    >>> verbose1 = InformantGenerator(output=lambda m: m.verbosity >= 1)
-    >>> verbose2 = MessengerGenerator(output=lambda m: m.verbosity >= 2)
+    >>> verbose2 = InformantGenerator(output=lambda m: m.verbosity >= 2)
-    >>> with Messenger(verbosity=0):
+    >>> with Inform(verbosity=0):
     ...     verbose1('First level of verbosity.')
     ...     verbose2('Second level of verbosity.')

-    >>> with Messenger(verbosity=1):
+    >>> with Inform(verbosity=1):
     ...     verbose1('First level of verbosity.')
     ...     verbose2('Second level of verbosity.')
     First level of verbosity.

-    >>> with Messenger(verbosity=2):
+    >>> with Inform(verbosity=2):
     ...     verbose1('First level of verbosity.')
     ...     verbose2('Second level of verbosity.')
     First level of verbosity.
     Second level of verbosity.

-The argument *verbosity* is not an explicitly supported argument to Messenger.
-In this case Messenger simply saves the value and makes it available as an attribute, and it is this attribute that is queried by the lambda function passed to the MessengerGenerator when creating the messengers.
+The argument *verbosity* is not an explicitly supported argument to Inform.
+In this case Inform simply saves the value and makes it available as an attribute, and it is this attribute that is queried by the lambda function passed to the InformantGenerator when creating the informants.

 Exception
 ---------
-An exception, *Error*, is provided that takes the same arguments as a messenger.
+An exception, *Error*, is provided that takes the same arguments as an informant.
 This allows you to catch the exception and handle it if you like.
-The exception provides the *report* and *terminate* methods that processes the exception as an error or fatal error if you find that you can do nothing else with the
+The exception provides the *report* and *terminate* methods that processes the exception as an error or fatal error if you find that you can do nothing else with the exception:
-exception:

 .. code-block:: python

-    >>> from messenger import Messenger, Error
+    >>> from inform import Inform, Error

-    >>> Messenger(prog_name='myprog')
+    >>> Inform(prog_name='myprog')
     <...>
     >>> try:
     ...     raise Error('must not be zero.', culprit='naught')